 - Use a combination of fraud protection and security software.

-- Create complex alpha/numeric passwords, and change them frequently (or immediately when an employee quits or is let go.)
+- Create complex alpha/numeric passwords, and change them frequently (or immediately when an employee quits.)

-- Keep equipment secure and change door locks when keyholder employees quit or are let go.
+- Keep equipment secure and change door locks when keyholder employees quit.

 - Store sensitive paper documents securely in locked file cabinets or other secure areas that are inaccessible to unauthorized employees.